-An acclaimed writer and director of animated films, scenery designer, he aims to make films that resemble narrative features and exhibits a tendency to compose shots in a cinematic manner rather than in a manner characteristic of the visual arts - as a filmmaker, not as a draughtsman.
+An acclaimed writer and director of animated films, he is also a set designer.
+He aims to make films that resemble narrative features and has a tendency to compose shots in a cinematic manner.

 Born in 1930 in Wilczogęby, Daniel Szczechura is one of Poland's most famous makers of animated films.
 His name evokes memories of the greatest successes of Polish animated film, especially during the 1960s.